vilardellsalles/autostates/README.md

 solution](./lights.svg "Diagram with all possible actions in a group of three lights and the chosen solution")

+In case that the number of lights is larger than 5, a [Bokeh](https://docs.bokeh.org/en/latest/index.html) plot is used to allow the possibility to hover over all the possible light states:

+![Diagram with all possible actions in a group of seven lights and the chosen solution](./lights_bokeh.png "Diagram with all possible actions in a group of seven lights and the chosen solution")

 You can try to change the number of lights, but I would recommend not to make it larger than 15.
 With 15 lights, you will have almost half a milion possible actions.
 It will take some time to choose one of the possible ways to switch on all lights.